|Pilot 1st Lt. Willis G. Bench, O-420822 (MIA / KIA) OK

 June 9, 1942

-Built by Martin.
-Delivered to the U. S. Army.
-Ferried overseas via Hawaii to Australia.
+Built by Martin in Baltimore, Maryland.
+Delivered to the U. S. Army Air Force (USAAF) as B-26 Marauder serial number 40-1508.
+Ferried overseas via Hickam Field to Australia.

 Assigned to the 5th Air Force, 22nd Bombardment Group, Headquarters Squadron.